scoutpred/DMXUVR/README.md

 # How do I run it?
 -Start off with installing Dance Maniax Update [here!](https://github.com/AllenSeitz/dance-maniax-update) Make sure to follow the instructions.

--Open DMX.exe, then open DMXUVR.
+-Open DMX.exe, then open DMXUVR via Meta Quest Link (be sure to add it in the list of apps!).
 Focus on DMX.exe while DMXUVR is running.

 -There are buttons on each side: